KavyaKaranth/KavyaKaranth/README.md

 # 👋 Hi there!
 I'm K Kavyashree Karanth

 I'm an MCA student who loves to learn and build projects.
-I'm especially interested in full stack development and enjoy solving problems using logic and code.

-I'm eager to learn more about web development, data structures, and mathematics.
 Always curious, always improving. 🌱

 ---